safwanshamsir99/Sentiment-Analysis/README.md

 3. However, the model starts to overfit after 2nd epochs.
 Early stopping can be used to prevent overfitting.
 The dropout data can be increased to control overfitting.

 ## Credits:
-Shout out to Ankit152 for IMDB Dataset.
+Shout out to Ankit152 for the IMDB Dataset.
+Check out the dataset by clicking the link below. :smile:
 ### Dataset link
 [IMDB-Sentiment-Analysis](https://github.com/Ankit152/IMDB-sentiment-analysis)